Investing in cryptocurrencies comes with significant risk. You could lose all the money you invest. Please read our risk warning here.

 Can Stablecoins Be Hacked?

 Many investors store their stablecoins in digital wallets for easy accessibility.
-Although this makes transactions easier, it also increases the chances of your wallet being hacked and your assets stolen.
+Although this makes transactions easier, it also increases the chances of your wallet being hacked and your assets being stolen.
 Your cryptocurrency exchange could also have flaws that hackers could use to get to your cryptocurrency assets.

 Therefore, both your wallet and trading platform can be hacked.
 The best solution is to use an insured platform such as Nexo.
 Using a crypto exchange like this makes sure that your digital assets are safe and that you can easily get your money back if they are stolen.